Fred Flintstone auction: Potential buyers face struggle for finance

 • Bride's fiance sold their house to buy 'horrible' engagement ring

-"People are having trouble getting finance," said Barfoot & Thompson's Alex Yan, of the house advertised as 'disaster turns into developer's opportunity'.
-"Three people told me they can't get finance."
+"People are having trouble getting finance," said Barfoot & Thompson's Alex Yang, of the house advertised as "disaster turns into developer's opportunity".

-Yang lack of code compliance certificate which has deterred lender.
+Yang said a lack of code compliance certificate has deterred lenders.

 The house is advertised here on OneRoof.

 "Disaster No 1: there is no code compliance certificate Issued for the current dwelling.
-Disaster No2: this dwelling has major water ingress issues," his advertising says.
+Disaster No 2: this dwelling has major water ingress issues," his advertising says.

 The sale could amount to buying the land-only and pricing the property based on that, Yang has indicated.

-"Forget about the $910,000 CV: we are talking'land and value only here," Yang said.
+"Forget about the $910,000 CV: we are talking 'land and value' only here," Yang said.

 Auckland Council lists the land as being worth $790,000 and the structures at just $120,000.
 Rates are $2904/year.